 - For municipal elections, city recorder’s offices can inform voters of what positions are up for municipal and special service district elections, including who has filed as a candidate for those positions.

-- Use candidate websites, articles and debates to get information about the candidate and their positions.
+- Use candidate websites, social media pages, articles and debates to get information about the candidate and their positions.

 - Check VoteSmart for unbiased reviews of incumbent positions and votes on key issues and websites like Vote411 (all candidates) and Ballotpedia (school board) and League of Women Voters (school board) for certain candidate bios and the Utah Judicial Performance Evaluation Commission for judges.